Luxembourg nationality law: Naturalization

+Citizenship applications must be submitted in person at the registry office of the applicant's commune of residence.
+If any required documents are missing, the commune will request them, and applicants have three months to complete their file.
+Naturalization applications are decided by the Minister of Justice within eight months of submission; minor children of a person granted citizenship are automatically granted Luxembourg nationality.

 Acquisition of nationality by option

 Luxembourg law also provides for the possibility to acquire nationality by option, which is a separate legal concept from naturalization.

 Obtaining nationality by option is permitted in the following ten cases: